recommenders-team/recommenders/CONTRIBUTING.md

 * A good way to contribute with metrics is by optimizing the code of the existing ones.
 * If you are adding a new metric, please consider adding not only a CPU version, but also a PySpark version.
+* When adding the tests, make sure you check for the limits.
+For example, if you add an error metric, check that the error between two identical datasets is zero.

 ### General tips